100+ Entrepreneurship Statistics You Need to Know 2024

 2. By 2019, Latinx women were leading the way in female entrepreneurship, owning 18% of all women-owned businesses in the U.S.

-3. Urban areas with diverse populations have shown a higher propensity for innovation, benefiting small businesses.
+3. Urban areas with diverse populations have shown a higher propensity for innovation, benefiting of online businesses.

 4. Entrepreneurs of color face a 30% higher likelihood of encountering challenges in securing capital and building networks.